NanoAdblocker/NanoCore2/notes/advanced_settings.md

 open is how
 [Slowloris](https://en.wikipedia.org/wiki/Slowloris_(computer_security))
 attacks are carried out.

-Also, the behavior of some settings are different:
-- `popupPanelDisabledSections` expects a different bitfield:
-  - Bit `0`: Firewall panel
-- `popupPanelLockedSections` expects a different bitfield:
-  - Bit `0`: Firewall panel

 Beside the differences above, Nano Adblocker also offers a few more functionalities in the advanced settings page.
 These advanced functionalities